goodeggs/coffee-react-cache/README.md

 ## How to use

-1. Add to your package.json dependencies and run `npm install` or run `npm install coffee-cache`.
+1. Add to your package.json dependencies and run `npm install` or run `npm install coffee-react-cache`.

 2. In your entry point file, add the following:

     ```coffee
-    require('coffee-cache')
+    require('coffee-react-cache')
     ```

 3. That's it.
 By default the files are cached in the `./.coffee/` directory.
 If